NILE VALLEY – MIDDLE EGYPT (Luxor, Aswan, Sohag, Asyut, Qena)

 1. People.
 Generally very nice and helpful.
 The touts can get to you – mainly taxi drivers, horse and carriage drivers and feluccas in Aswan.
 My way of dealing with them is generally to ignore them as that makes for the shortest interactions.
 Even saying “No thank you” tends to not stop them.
 Then they say “Tomorrow?”.

 The universal greeting is “Welcome” and then “Country?”.
-To Canada they universally say “Canada Dry”.
-It kind of gets to you as we never see Canada Dry much.
+To Canada, they universally say “Canada Dry”.
+It gets to you as we never drink or see Canada Dry in Canada.

-Qena – village on other side of river from Dendera
+Qena – village on the other side of the river from Dendera

 Dendera Temple complex.
 Vestiges of the Past.
-Located about 2.5kms south-east of Dendera (north of Luxor), inhabited in prehistory and a useful oasis on the banks of the Nile.
+Located about 2.5 km southeast of Dendera (north of Luxor), inhabited in prehistory and is a useful oasis on the banks of the Nile.
 It is one of the best-preserved temple complexes in Egypt.
-Pepi I (ca. 2250 BC) built the first and the earliest extant building is the mammisi raised by Nectanebo II – last of the native pharaohs (360–343 BC).
+Pepi I (ca. 2250 BC) built the first and the earliest extant building the mammisi raised by Nectanebo II – the last of the native pharaohs (360–343 BC).

 Nearby is the Dendera necropolis, a series of mastaba tombs.
 The necropolis dates from the Early Dynastic Period of the Old Kingdom to the First Intermediate Period of Egypt.